 “One stereotype I think is true is probably that most of the people that go here are pretty rich,” senior Logan Crabtree said.
 “I mean, for example, we have a good lacrosse program, and that sport is really expensive.
 I’ve played a sport, so I know it’s really expensive.”

-Schools like GBHS in wealthy areas, which maintain quality education, see an influx of students from all over.
+Schools like GBHS, located in wealthy areas and known for maintaining quality education, see an influx of students from all over.
 Just this year, GBHS saw 200 late enrollments of new students.
 As the population of the school has increased, so has the population of socioeconomically disadvantaged students.

 The Granite Bay zip code has a median income of $196,467 per year for families, roughly $80,000 more than families in Roseville and $30,000 more than families in Folsom.
 GBHS’s zip code median income for families is higher than all other RJUHSD school communities by tens of thousands per year.
 That said, not all students at GBHS are from Granite Bay and 472 (23.5%) students in the 23-24 school year were classified as socioeconomically disadvantaged.